 3. Get a booster jab

-COVID-19 booster vaccine doses are now available to help improve the protection you have from your first 2 doses of the vaccine.
-Please note your booster dose might be different to your first or second vaccine.
+COVID-19 booster vaccine doses are now available to help improve the protection you have from your previous doses of the vaccine.
+Please note your booster dose might be different to your previous vaccine.

 Book a booster vaccine appointment

 - Book or manage a booster dose of the coronavirus (COVID-19) vaccine - nhs.uk website

 If it's been 3 months since your second vaccination and you are eligible, you can get a booster jab at one of our local vaccine clinics without an appointment: